fox-archives/fox-suite/readme.md

 	description: 'Lints the HTML files',
 	// used by nothing
 	descriptionLong: 'Lints HTML files'
 }
 ```

+- within your plugin, you must dynamically importing the `import()` syntax (or `require()`)

 #### how to make a `preset`

-it's similar to other tools. note that you can use `export default` since your module will be loaded with the `esm` package
+it's similar to other tools. feel free to use esmodules and `export default` since your module will be loaded with the `esm` package. note that you don't want to do this for packages that
+look like `stylelint-config-fox`, `eslint-config-fox`, since they're going to be referenced in the config

 ```js
 import { IPresetExportIndex } from 'fox-types'